PushNchat-com/sokoclick/sokoclick-docs/slot-system-architecture.md

 async removeProductFromSlot(slotId): Promise<ServiceResponse>
 ```

-Removes a product from a slot and resets slot properties, maintaining bidirectional relationship integrity.
+Removes a product from a slot, resets slot properties, and automatically clears any images stored in the slot folder.

 #### Statistics Retrieval